Also in this section, you will find definitions of the majority of job positions in production. There is also a visual of the Chain of Command.

 Please visit Local 480 for a list of below-the-line positions within this union’s jurisdiction.
 Unlike many technician unions in LA, this Local covers several departments.
 For example, set decorating, construction, grip/light/sound, hair, make-up and costume are some of the departments in their jurisdiction.

 Each union/guild has different requirements.
 Please contact the union/guild that covers the film job or department of most interest to you and/or in which you have the most experience.
 There are options if you do not have enough experience.
 It may depend upon what department you are pursuing.
 There are times unions/guilds go “off-roster” to fill a large crew call.
 There are also several training programs administered by colleges and universities in New Mexico that assist with their students gaining experience to be hired on a production.
 Many of these programs have been developed for working individuals who want to learn more about the industry and get some initial hands-on experience to transition into entry level crew positions.
-Click here for a list of New Mexico universities that offer various training programs for students interested in film.
+Visit our Education page for a list of New Mexico universities that offer various training programs for students interested in film.

 New Mexico is an “employment at will” state which recognizes the right to collectively bargain.

 Many New Mexicans are members of film unions and guilds.
 Productions often have contracts with these unions and guilds and therefore have obligations to the unions and guilds that have jurisdiction in New Mexico for specific job positions.
 Some are based out of Los Angeles; others have local chapters in the state.Here are a few examples:

 WHAT IF I AM A MUSICIAN AND I AM CAST IN A MOVIE?

 If a casting director has asked if you are union, they are most likely referring to SAG-AFTRA.
 If a person is on-camera and they have a speaking role, singing or talking, it is an acting position.
 The music that is played is a different issue and has to be legally addressed by the production company.